Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

 2. Audit custom components (e.g., modal, notification, datepicker) for full compliance with the styling guide.
 3. Document any new variables or patterns in the styling guide.
 4. Update this file after each major refactor or audit.
+5. Ensure all documentation files are updated to reflect new features and changes.

 ### 2025-07-14: Footer Refactor for Consistency